Why organic oils remain the best option for facial formulas – plus the best oils for gorgeous skinPosted on July 25, 2023 Written by: 100% PURE®

 But there’s a caveat!
 There are still non-organic oils that are clean; many producers grow plants without pesticides, but simply can’t afford organic certification.
 Some robust and pest-resistant plants (think olive trees) normally don’t even need help from pesticides, rendering certification unnecessary.
 But, being Certified Organic gives you a third-party guarantee that your oils don’t have any unnecessary chemicals or additives.

-Essential oils generally need to be diluted with a carrier oil to avoid harsh side effects, but when you’re using a pure plant oil on your face, beware of diluted or ‘cut’ oils.
+Essential oils generally need to be diluted with a carrier oil to avoid harsh side effects.
+However, when you’re using a pure plant oil on your face, beware of diluted or ‘cut’ oils.
 Similar to grocery store oils, disreputable brands can mix an organic oil with cheaper, lower-quality ones.
 These lower-quality oils won’t have the same nutrient levels as organic ones – meaning your skin won’t reap the benefits.

 To combat this, choose a brand that’s USDA Certified Organic or transparent about farming practices.
 Check the ingredient list to ensure that there are only organic oils (and no refined, low-quality ones).
 Make sure that the product isn’t diluted with filler ingredients, either.
 Aside from a natural preservative, your oil doesn’t need anything else to function!